College Theology SocietyServing Church and Academy Since 1954

 Submission Information Details:

-· Please submit a proposal of 300 words and a brief list of the 3-5 most centrally significant sources for this paper in the body of an e-mail message directed to all conveners.
+· Please submit a proposal of 300 words and a brief list of the 3-5 most centrally significant sources for this paper in the body of an e-mail message directed to all conveners by December 15, 2024

 · Please also include your institutional affiliation (if any), contact information, and current status (Assistant, Associate, PhD.
 Candidate) along with your proposal